mdamyanova/SoftUni-BlockchainDevCamp-MeowMeow/README.md

 **MeowMeow** is a DApp (Decentralized Application) implemented with Java and Solidity.
 The project keeps some data and logic in the Ethereum blockchain and provides an application to access it.

 ## General Requirements
-- Smart contracts, implemented in Solidity, deployed in the Robsten testnet
+- Smart contracts, implemented in Solidity, deployed in the Ropsten testnet
 - Client-side - JSPs, JavaScript
 - Decentralized Storage - IPFS
 - Unit tests - Truffle